Green Methanol × Fuel Cell Zero-Carbon Power Solutions Provider

 Multi-Source Certified Supply Resilience

 Multi-source procurement agreements with China's ISCC EU / PLUS-certified or actively-certifying leading green methanol projects ensure that any single-project delay or adjustment does not disrupt overall supply.
-Underpinned by the credit and value-chain resources of Meijin Energy Group, listed on the Shenzhen Exchange (000723).
+A diversified supply structure underpins long-term, stable delivery.

 Compatible with Major OEM Fuel Cells